About Our School-Based Health Centers

 • And student support groups

-The EZ is a great place to get encouragement and support if you’re feeling sad or angry, having trouble with friends, or having a hard time concentrating.
-The EZ is staffed by a licensed behavioral health professional and supported by Honor Community Health’s child and adolescent health team.
+The Empowerment Zone is a great place to get encouragement and support if you’re feeling sad or angry, having trouble with friends, or having a hard time concentrating.
+The Empowerment Zone is staffed by a licensed behavioral health professional and supported by Honor Community Health’s child and adolescent health team.

 Our Services

-Our School-Based Health Centers offer many primary and preventive health care services for youth between the ages of 5 to 21.
+Our School-Based Health Centers offer many primary and preventive health care services for youth between the ages 3-21 and students receiving special education services up to age 26.

 Health Care Services

-Well child care including school & sports physicals
+• Well-child care including school and sports physicals

 Confidential Services